davecranwell/e-Activist-social-proof-plugins/README.md

 * [RollCall](#rollcall) Similar to 'Supporter list' shown above but with the option of fundraising donation amounts from the NetDonor system (e.g. Bob just gave £10).
 This plugin requires less processing than 'Supporter list' but doesn't include information about how recently an action was taken.

 ## Global options

+All plugins require these options defining as a bear minimum and are essential to working with the Engaging Networks data API.

 <table style="width: 100%;" border="0" cellpadding="5">
 <thead>
 <tr>